This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 The picturesque views of Lake Bled were one of the iconic sights that had originally drawn us to spend our holidays in Slovenia, but surprisingly, the reality of Bled was less appealing.

-Don’t get us wrong Bled is a beautiful destination and a Slovenia must see with so many activities on offer (boat rides to the Bled island, rowing, stand up paddle boarding, swimming and even zip lining), but unfortunately, the lake has now become very touristy and busy, which ruins the appeal.
-This is our honest opinion as it is important for us to shed light on the positive and negative in our Slovenia travel blog.
+Don’t get us wrong Bled is a beautiful destination and a Slovenia must-see.
+With so many activities to offer like boat rides to the Bled island, rowing, stand-up paddle boarding, swimming, and even zip lining.
+However, unfortunately, the lake has now become very touristy and busy.
+This ruins the appeal.
+This is our honest opinion as it is important for us to shed light on the positives and negatives in our Slovenia travel blog.

 For us, the best way to admire the natural beauty of Bled was actually over an evening meal at the Bled Castle Restaurant.
 It is an intimate setting that allows you to appreciate the best of Bled’s picturesque setting while avoiding the crowds.